vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 issues for the release.
 If they can be closed, close them.
 If they cannot be closed, move them to the next version.

+## Make Sure You Update the Release Notes

+* Add any publicly-known vulnerabilities that are fixed in this release.
+* Add any significant changes completed to the release notes.

 [release]: https://github.com/orgs/vmware-tanzu/projects/70/views/1

 ## Configuring Minikube Local Registry